 Applied knowledge is power, but using antiquated behaviors with renewed knowledge defeats the purpose of putting in the time to learn.
 It is essential for an individual to spend a significant amount of time focusing on changing their current behaviors that are causing them to lose traction in managing their finances well.
 What do I mean?
 If your goal is to start an emergency fund, children’s college fund, start a business, save for a car or home and you find yourself food shopping four times a week or getting that coffee every morning at Starbucks.
 Perhaps you should consider making some changes to your routine.
-It could be that you are debt free, but continue to have more month than money.
+It could be that you are debt-free, but continue to have more months than money.

 My suggestion would be to seek out a professional to help you to identify those problems areas and assist you with a solid strategy that involves behavioral changes.
 Cutting expenses is only one of the essentials needed on the path to financial wellness and freedom.
 In addition, creating a second or sometimes a third stream of income would greatly help your situation.
 Many times, earning more income coupled with cutting expenses in some cases could be the answer to an individual’s situation.